 Results from a recent EPA national modeling effort, REMSAD (REgional Modeling System for Aerosols and Deposition), predicted a significant mercury deposition area in northeastern Oregon (ICF, 2008).
+This predicted deposition indicated a need to assess whether mercury is bioaccumulating in local fish that are consumed by humans.
 Currently, there is a general lack of fish tissue data from lakes and streams in this area.
-Given the potentially elevated level of mercury deposition and lack of fish tissue data, there is a need to measure mercury concentrations in fish to determine if there is a health risk.
+Given the elevated level of potential mercury deposition, it is important to conduct a screening assessment to measure the concentrations of mercury in fish tissue in the surrounding waterbodies.